magnusvk/FlickrFaves/README.md

 ## FlickrFaves

+### Unmaintained

+Unfortunately I do not currently have the time to maintain FlickrFaves.
+I have received reports of problems authorizing with an "invalid frob" error.
+I do not anticipate finding the time to fix this issue.
+Please get in touch with me if you'd like to take over maintenance of this tool.

+### Readme

 FlickrFaves is a small utility for **downloading high-resultion versions of your Flickr favorites to your harddrive**.
 If you are like me this means hundreds of beautiful new wallpapers at the click of a button!
 FlickrFaves is a cross-platform utility written in Java.

 [**Download now!**](https://github.com/magnusvk/FlickrFaves/releases/download/v2.0.6/FlickrFaves-2.0.6.jar) (current version: 2.0.6)